 Refinement and other operations from I/O^{ω} automata can again be easily adapted to pulsed automata.
 In addition there is an important composition technique available that uses the fact that the pulse synchronizes these automata [GR95].
 This composition uses a cross product of the states of composed automata.
 This technique unfortunately does not work for event driven timed $I{\checkmark}/O{\checkmark}^{\omega}$ automata, as the concept of state there denotes states of the object at the end of processing events, while in pulsed timed automata state describes a situation at a specific point of time and computation may still be in progress.
 This is also the reason why a mapping between event driven timed automata and pulsed timed automata is intrinsically complex, although both are equally expressive.
-Without any additional assumptions, mapping event driven automata to pulsed automata leads to an explosion of transitions, whereas a mapping of pulse driven automata to event driven automata leads to an explosion of states.
+Without any additional assumptions, mapping event driven automata to pulsed automata to event driven automata leads to an explosion of states.

 The above discussed automata are, e.g., used in [KPR97] to model features of complex systems and their interaction.
-There the notion of adding a feature F is a refinement of a system $S \stackrel{F}{\sim} S'$.
+There the notion of adding a feature F is a refinement of a system $S \xrightarrow{F} S'$.
 The notion of conflicting features corresponds to the notion of consistency and independence of applying those refinements.